 Praying at night:

 Praying at the end of the day is another opportunity to show gratitude to God, to reflect on the day, and to ask for forgiveness for any way you may have gone wrong.

 At night, don’t wait till you’re too tired to pray.
-Before you climb into bed have a chat with God.
 In your prayer you can:

 - Thank Him for the day and His protection

 - Talk to Him about the good parts